Match Your Side Hustle With How Much Free Time You've Got

 Time needed: Several hours a week

 If you have a lot of time for a side hustle and a truck or van, Kristof recommends getting a high-paying gig with a moving service such as Truxx or Dolly.
 People who are moving can use the Truxx or Dolly apps to find someone to help with their move.
 You’ll be notified through the apps when there’s a customer nearby.
 You can make $30 or more an hour with Dolly if you have a truck or van and can lift more than 75 pounds.
-With Truxx, you get paid 70 percent of what the customer is charged (which is $25 to $35 an hour) plus tips.
+With Truxx, you get paid 70 percent of what the customer is charged (which is $25 to $35 per 30 minutes) plus tips.